TITLE

 absence of contamination.

-The licensee shall retain records of surveys for inspection by the department
+shall retain records of surveys for inspection by the department for 3 years

-ruptured or licensed materials have caused contamination, the licensee shall
+or licensed materials have caused contamination, the licensee shall initiate

-material in well logging, the licensee shall decontaminate all work areas,
+in well logging, the licensee shall decontaminate all work areas, equipment and

 C. During efforts to recover a sealed source lodged in the